Efficient presolving methods for the influence maximization problem: Computational results

-As discussed in the end of subsection \ref{sect: INA}, with the increasing number of samplings in the IMP, a node in a live-arc graph $\bar{\mathcal{G}}^\omega$ is more likely to be aggregated by other isomorphic nodes (in other live-arc graphs).
-Table \ref{table: RC_ICM0.01} further reports the reductions on the problem size of the SMCLP formulation \eqref{IMP} with different numbers of samplings under setting {\bf INA}.
-For convenience, we only report results for the case $p=0.1$ as the results for the other two cases are similar.
-As expected, with the increasing number of samplings in the IMP, (generally) more reductions will be derived by the INA, especially for the reductions on the number of variables $\boldsymbol{z}$.
+As discussed in the end of \revv{Section} \ref{sect: INA}, with the increasing number of \revv{scenarios} in the IMP, a node in a live-arc graph $\bar{\mathcal{G}}^\omega$ is more likely to be aggregated by other isomorphic nodes (in other live-arc graphs).
+Table \ref{table: RC_ICM0.1} further reports the reductions on the problem size of the SMCLP formulation \eqref{IMP} with different numbers of \revv{scenarios} under setting \INA.
+For convenience, we only report results for the case $p=0.1$ as the results for the other two cases are similar. \revv{As observed from Table \ref{table: RC_ICM0.1}, $\DeltaZINA$ and $\DeltaRINA$ tend to slightly increase with the increasing of $|\Omega|$.
+This shows that for the IMP under the ICM, the reductions derived by the INA slightly increase with the increasing number of scenarios.}